 WY-ALT is administered online.
 However, for those students whose Individualized Education Plan (IEP) or 504 Plan requires a paper accommodation, Building Coordinators may order paper response options in the TIDE portal.
-IEP teams need to indicate for which subject areas the student requires the paper accommodation (e.g., ELA, math, science).
+IEP teams need to indicate for which subject areas the student requires the paper accommodation (e.g., ELA, math, science) and order those materials in advance of testing.
+The dates for the ordering window will also be announced on the Wyoming Assessment Portal by early January.